-- 4.1-16 Design streetscapes to enhance the aesthetic of the area and soften the intense industrial uses. - 4.1-17 Require a distance separation, which may include landscape treatments, parking, sidewalks and street right-of-way, between the IBT and Heavy Industrial uses of the South District and the village and educational facilities of the Central District.
+- 4.1-16 Design streetscapes to enhance the aesthetics of the area and soften the intense industrial uses. - 4.1-17 Require a distance separation, which may include landscape treatments, parking, sidewalks and street right-of-way, between the IBT and Heavy Industrial uses of the South

+District, and the village and educational facilities of the Central District.

-4.2 Streetscape
+4.3 Streetscape

-The streetscape reinforces urban design concepts by incorporating landscape features and gateway elements, defining focal points, framing views and edges, and highlighting architectural design features while serving to minimize storm water runoff.
+The design of streetscapes reinforce urban design concepts by incorporating landscape features and gateway elements, defining focal points, framing views and edges, and highlighting architectural design features while serving to minimize storm water runoff.
 The urban design streetscape policies provide guidance for how buildings and outdoor spaces interface with the streets.

-Truck Traffic

-Britannia/La Media (Truck Route)

-Otay Mesa/ Siempre Viva (Truck traffic/Industrial Land Uses)
+Truck Traffic Britannia/La Media (Truck Route) Otay Mesa/ Siempre Viva (Truck traffic/Industrial Land Uses)

-Due to the goods movement and the Land Port of Entry within the eastern portion of Otay Mesa, heavy truck traffic occurs on the community's network system.
+Heavy truck traffic occurs on the community's street network.
 Designated truck routes on City streets include Britannia Boulevard, La Media Road, and the border access road that runs parallel to the border fence between Britannia Boulevard and the Port of Entry.
 Heavy truck traffic also occurs along Otay Mesa Road and Siempre Viva Road where existing industrial uses occur.
 The truck traffic creates visual impacts, as well as impacts to pedestrian and bicycle movement.